pjh68/pjh68.github.io/about.md

 # Who is Peter Hempsall?
 I am the CTO of Deloitte Ventures, and lead our Consulting business's Product Engineering team.
 I was part of the founding team of Deloitte Ventures back in 2015.

-Whilst the writing on this blog are my views and not my employers, there is obviously a lot of overlap with my world of work.
+Whilst the writing on this blog reflects my views and not my employers, there is obviously a lot of overlap with my world of work.
 It may give you an idea of the type of team we are, what we care about and how we work.

 # Why MoneyBBQ?
 This blog mostly focuses on the topics of corporate innovation, technology and product engineering.